Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 I have heard a number of other Americans say over the years that the French are not very friendly, but I’ve never experienced that.
 Perhaps it’s because I tend to go outside the big cities and stick to the countryside, but almost every French person I’ve ever met has been nice to me.
 There have been very few instances of negativity.

-The French people and native French speakers I have spent any real time with have been down to Earth, engaging, and easy going.
+The native French speakers I have spent any real time with have been down to Earth, engaging, and easy going.
 They love their wine, soccer, art and sharing a good story.

 Besides people though, I also love French food.
 It is my favorite.
 From food of the commoners like Ratatouille and Cassoulet, to gourmet dishes like Boeuf Bourguignon and Blanquette de Veau – I love it all.
 The flavors are incredibly rich and deep, and when paired with the right wine, are simply heaven.